Last night, the unwritten rules of baseball came into play during the 5th inning of the game between the White Sox and Astros.

 Coming after a rebuilding White Sox team for its aggressive style of play is questionable.
 Had Verlander simply taken the out and not said anything, the drama would have been avoided, but he felt entitled to mock Anderson.
 Anderson, who Sox fans know is not one to shy away from confrontation (hello, Marcus Stroman), had every right to reply.
 Verlander is a terrific pitcher who also does admirable charity work, but perhaps it would be easier to root for him on the mound if he simply threw the ball and stopped finding things to complain about.

-Following this series, Anderson the Sox face Verlander’s Astros again in a four game series in early July.
+Following this series, Anderson and the Sox face Verlander’s Astros again in a four game series in early July.